Code-Institute-Submissions/ms2-idest/README.md

 ## Aim ##

 The aim of this project was to create and build a Single-Page-Application (SPA) interactive front-end website using Google Maps API [iDest](https://anthonynicklin.github.io/ms2-idest/).
-The SPA would allow users to search for their next holiday destination and help users find attractions, hotels, bars and restaurants.
+The SPA would allow users to search for their next city break and help users find attractions, hotels, bars and restaurants.

 ## UX ##